 - For outdoor exercises: a yard or long line/leash.

-- Optional: MannersMinder™ is a useful tool, allowing you to reward your dog where he is so you don’t have to throw treats.
+- Optional: MannersMinder™ is a useful tool, allowing you to reward your dog where they are so you don’t have to throw treats.

 Your dog needs to know how to sit or do a down on command.